Breaking On-Chip Communication Anonymity using Flow Correlation Attacks

 \subsection{ML-based Attack on Synthetic Traffic}

 We evaluated the proposed attack for all four traffic distributions.
-The traffic injection rate was fixed to 0.01 and the IFD array size to 250.
-Table~\ref{tab:attack_evaluation} summarizes the results for the attack.
+The traffic injection rate was fixed to 0.01, and the IFD array size to 250.
+Table~\ref{tab:attack_evaluation} summarizes the results of the attack on ARNoC.
 All the considered traffic distributions show good metric numbers.
 We can see a minor reduction in performance with a reducing value of $p$.
 This is expected because of the increase in the number of uncorrelated packets in correlated flow pairs, making the correlation hard to detect.
 Even for the lowest traffic distribution of 80\% between two correlating pairs, the attacking DNN is able to identify correlated and uncorrelated flow pairs successfully with good metric values.
-This confirms that our attack is realistic and can be applied on state-of-the-art anonymous routing (ARNoC) to break anonymity across different traffic characteristics with varying noise.